The Secret to Avoiding Jail Time in Oakland County

 Facing Sentencing in Oakland County and Want to Avoid Jail

-The team of defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have vast experience in handling felony and misdemeanor cases in Oakland County, Michigan and a well-known track record of success.
-When it comes to helping a client avoid an impending jail or prison sentence, our defense lawyers will do whatever is necessary to help their client’s get in the best position possible to convince a judge that they deserve a chance at proving that incarceration is not necessary.
-We are well known and respected for our passionate, tenacious and creative representation of clients at sentencing and we can frequently help a client avoid incarceration when it seems inevitable.
-Call us today for a free consultation at (248) 263-6800 or complete a Request for Assistance Form and an experienced Oakland County Defense Lawyer will promptly contact you.
+The team of defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have vast experience in handling felony and misdemeanor cases in Oakland County, Michigan, and a well-known track record of success.
+When it comes to helping a client avoid an impending jail or prison sentence, our defense lawyers will do whatever is necessary to help their clients get in the best position possible to convince a judge that they deserve a chance at proving that incarceration is not necessary.
+We are well known and respected for our passionate, tenacious, and creative representation of clients at sentencing and we can frequently help a client avoid incarceration when it seems inevitable.